dmulholl/ark/contributing.md

 # Contributing

-I don't accept pull requests for this project.
-Suggestions, bug reports, and feature requests are welcome.
+* I don't accept pull requests for this project.

+* Bug reports and feature suggestions are welcome.